 Elegantly Simple Signal Path

-The single greatest challenge for any line stage preamp is to remain true to the source material while simultaneously doing the least harm.
-The LDR300 achieves this by combining Tortuga Audio’s proven LDR volume controller with a simple yet highly effective solid-state field effect transistor (FET) output stage minus the unnecessary gain stage in between.
+The single greatest challenge for any line stage preamp is to remain true to the source material while delivering the attenuated audio signal to the amplifier honestly and without editorializing.
+The LDR300 achieves this by combining Tortuga Audio’s proven LDR volume controller with a simple yet highly effective solid-state junction field effect transistor (JFET) current amplifier (output buffer) while eliminating the unnecessary voltage amplifier (gain stage) in between.

 The LDR300 is designed around our 4th generation remote controlled V25 preamp controller that uses digitally controlled analog light dependent resistors (LDRs) to provide smooth 100 step volume control over a 60 dB range.
 Features include ramped muting, channel balance adjustment, input switching, both stereo and mono modes plus adjustable input impedance.
 Built-in calibration of the replaceable socketed LDRs ensures accurate attenuation, channel balance and optimal performance over the extended life of the preamp.

-The LDR300 is easy to operate via an intuitive interactive menu driven control interface designed around the 7-button Apple remote and our new 256 x 64 pixel white-on-black graphic OLED (Organic Light Emitting Diode) display.
+The LDR300 is easy to operate via an intuitive interactive menu driven control interface designed around the 7-button Apple remote and a bright easy to see 256 x 64 pixel white-on-black graphic OLED (Organic Light Emitting Diode) display.

 Solid State Buffered Output